prasad-rangaraj/ev_guardian/README.md

    cd "Qualcomm Snapdragon Mobile/server"
    ./gradlew run
    ```
-2. Build and run the Android Application on your Snapdragon device via Android Studio.
+2. Build and run the Android Application on your Snapdragon device via Android Studio..

 ---